8 Current All-Natural Beauty Trends You Can Give The DIY Treatment To

 7.CBD Oil

 I'm pretty sure you don't feel like a science class right now, so I'll be brief in the breakdown of what CBD oil is.
-It stands for Cannabidiol and its one of the 104 chemical compounds that's found in cannabis.
+It stands for Cannabidiol and it's one of the 104 chemical compounds that's found in cannabis.
 While Tetrahydrocannabinol (THC) is responsible for marijuana making us feel high, CBD is not.
-It still has some great benefits thought and is usually added to a carrier oil like coconut, avocado, grapeseed or hemp seed oil.
+It still has some great benefits thought and is usually added to a carrier oil like coconut, avocado, grapeseed, or hemp seed oil.

 Why is CBD oil currently all the rage?
-Aside from reducing pain, relieving anxiety, and even combating certain symptoms that are cancer-related, it's also the kind of oil that slows down the over-production of sebum in skin while healing a lot of the inflammation that's associated with pimples.
+Aside from reducing pain, relieving anxiety, and even combating certain symptoms that are cancer-related, it's also the kind of oil that slows down the over-production of sebum in the skin while healing a lot of the inflammation that's associated with pimples.

 Now here's the bad news.
 You can only use this oil in the states where medical marijuana is legal.
 But since that's currently 32 states (with more on the way, I'm sure), chances are, you're living someplace where you can get your fill.